mono/website/_posts/2016-03-31-mono-relicensed-mit.md

 - Generic Value Type Sharing
 - Offset tool to maintain the cross compiler

-These have been integrated with the main Mono codebase, contributed along with Mono to the .NET Foundation, and are being released under under the MIT license today.
+These have been integrated with the main Mono codebase, contributed along with Mono to the .NET Foundation, and are being released under the MIT license today.